What are ADA Compliance Requirements?

 How do I test my website for ADA and WCAG compliance?

-We have Web Accessibility experts that will check if your website is compliant with the Web Content Accessibility Guidelines 2.0 and 2.1.
+We have web accessibility experts that will check if your website is compliant with the Web Content Accessibility Guidelines 2.0, 2.1, and 2.2.
+We'll compare your website against ADA requirements and provide you with a plan for remediation.

 The internet should be accessible to all, but many websites lack web accessibility features.
 Legal pressure has increased non-compliance cases.
-Contact us today to avoid losing potential customers.
+Partner with the web accessibility experts at Americaneagle.com today to avoid losing potential customers.
 We'll audit your site, identify potential issues, and create a roadmap to remedy those issues and ensure compliance.